 Ask anyone and they will surely tell you they pay too much in taxes.
 Fortunately, the federal government and many states have responded by creating a means to rebate taxes in the form of “tax credits.”

 There are a variety of tax credits available today that are designed to help people qualify for financial relief.
 Whether you are buying a home for the first time, raising children, pursuing an education for your child or yourself, are elderly or disabled, or you’re simply trying to stretch your dollars, there may be a suitable tax credit for you.

-The Earned Income Tax Credit (EITC) was created to help workers and families with modest incomes by reducing the amount of tax they owe or by providing a tax refund.
-The amount for which you may be eligible depends on your filing status and the number of qualifying dependents you have.
+The Earned Income Tax Credit (EITC) was created to help workers and families with modest incomes by reducing the amount of tax they owe and, in many cases, providing a tax refund.
+The amount you are eligible to claim depends on your filing status and the number of qualifying dependents you have.
 For more information, see What You Should Know About the Earned Income Credit.

-If you are age 65 or older, or disabled, you may be able to claim an Elderly and Disabled Tax Credit on your federal income tax return.
+If you are age 65 or older, or disabled, you may be able to claim the “Credit for the Elderly or the Disabled” on your federal income tax return.
 To qualify as disabled for the purposes of this credit, you must be retired, permanently and totally disabled, and receiving taxable disability benefits.
 The amount for this tax credit ranges between $3,750 and $7,500.
 For more information, see IRS Publication 524 (Credit for the Elderly or the Disabled).